MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture.md

 - Improve both encoding and new intake and distribution capabilities at scale, and with a cleanly architected approach.
 - Implement CI/CD for the media asset management (MAM) pipeline.

-Gridwich is a stateless event-processing framework driven by an external [saga workflow orchestration system](saga-orchestration.md).
-Gridwich pipelines ingest, process, store, and deliver media assets with the help of two new methods, Azure Event Grid Sandwiches and Terraform Sandwiches.
+Gridwich is a stateless request processing and work activity solution driven by an external [saga workflow orchestration system](saga-orchestration.md).
+The Gridwich event-processing framework and pipelines ingest, process, store, and deliver media assets with the help of two new methods, the *Event Grid sandwich* and the *Terraform sandwich*.

 The Microsoft engineering team developed Gridwich to align with principles and best practices for: